-The Visual Communication & Graphic Technology Program is 18 months in length.
-The student will earn 126 credit hours or 114.0 (externship option), which are 2,016 clock hours.
-Students may do an externship dependent on satisfactory completion of the first three quarters of the program.
+The Visual Communication & Graphic Technology Program is 24 months in length.
+The student will earn 170 credit hours which are 2,688 clock hours.
+Students may do an externship dependent on satisfactory completion of the first seven quarters of the program.
 Externships are dependent on a satisfactory host site that will provide the job skills training to enhance skills and concepts taught in the Visual Communication & Graphic Technology Program.
-Students participating in an externship may earn up to 20.5 credit hours, which are 650 clock hours.
-Tuition is payable on a quarterly basis.
-There are four quarters in an academic year.